 The penalties stem from 23 separate recalls that included more than 11 million vehicles in 2013.
 The recalls applied to mostly Ram trucks and Dodge SUVs that were made between 2008 and 2012.

 Due to the company's slow efforts to fix the recalled vehicles, the NHTSA initially wanted the automaker to offer to buy back all of the defective vehicles.
 However, more than 280,000 vehicles were already fixed, so FCA will only need to offer to buy back the remaining vehicles.

 The automaker is offering to repurchase trucks and SUVs that have not been fixed for an amount equal to the original purchase amount minus depreciation, plus an additional ten percent.

-If your or someone you love falls victim to a defective product as a result of a negligent manufacturer, do not hesitate to contact our defective product lawyers for a free consultation.
+If your or someone you love falls victim to a defective product as a result of a negligent manufacturer, do not hesitate to contact a Phoenix injury lawyer at our law firm for a free consultation.
 We will help you put together a strong case that will help you get the justice you deserve.

 Call 1-800-706-3000 or complete a free case review form.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.